Providing Life-Journey Support Services

 The HPS seeks to address homelessness by working in partnership with communities, provinces and territories, other federal departments and the private and not-for-profit sectors.

-Indigenous Peoples’ Court Caseworker
+Indigenous Peoples’ Court Program

 Kizhaay Anishinaabe Niin Program

-The Kizhaay Anishinaabe Niin program translates in English to “I am a Kind Man”.
 The programs goal is to encourage men to speak out and end all forms of violence toward women and to foster healthy relationships.

 Life Long Care Program